-We now study the fraction of clumpy galaxies (\fclumpy) as a function of redshift.
-For a galaxy to be considered clumpy, it must have at least one off-center clump identified in its rest-frame NUV image.
-This is done using the technique developed by \citet{Sattari23}.
-Clumps are identified using the minimum fractional luminosities listed in Table \ref{tab:completeness}).
-The fraction of clumpy galaxies is defined to be the number of galaxies with clumps divided by the total number of galaxies in a given bin in stellar mass, redshift, and/or sSFR.
+{For a galaxy to be clumpy, it must have at least one off-center clump identified in its rest-frame NUV image (section \ref{sec:clump_identification})}. {Each clump must have a minimum fractional luminosity relative to its host galaxy.
+These luminosities are} listed in Table \ref{tab:completeness}.
+The fraction of clumpy galaxies (\fclumpy) is defined to be the number of galaxies with clumps divided by the total number of galaxies in a given bin in {redshift and stellar mass}.
 All uncertainties are calculated assuming Bayesian confidence intervals on the binomial distribution, unless otherwise noted.

-The evolution of \fclumpy~with redshift is examined in Section \ref{sec:frac_redshift}.
-In Section \ref{sec:comparison_literature}, measurements from this work are compared with those from other studies that overlap with ours in redshift.
-We find that our results disagree with those from most studies over $2<z<6.5$.
-To understand why this is, the redshift evolution of \fclumpy~is measured from HST and JWST images and examined in Section \ref{sec:hst_jwst_comparison}.